-We’ve decided on multiple features that we’ve thought at the time were a must in any laser meter that we decide to purchase, and boy we were wrong, these features were as follow:
+We’ve selected some features that we’ve thought are a must in any laser meter that we decide to purchase (and boy we were wrong), these features were as follow:

 - Most of our work is outdoors so we need a viewfinder sometimes called a camera.